Quantcast

 Shannon Martin, an insurance expert at Bankrate, has highlighted the challenges facing Florida homeowners due to stalled legislation.
 According to Martin, these residents are left without new insurance reforms or a hurricane tax holiday.
 This observation was shared on LinkedIn.

-According to the Florida Senate, reciprocal insurance exchanges have emerged as a potential alternative in high-risk states like Florida.
-These exchanges are risk-sharing cooperatives where policyholders insure one another and are governed by an attorney-in-fact.
-They often operate with lower administrative costs than traditional insurers, making them appealing during market instability.
-Florida statutes recognize these entities under Chapter 629, allowing them to conduct business in the state and offering communities a self-reliant insurance model amidst rising premiums and insurer withdrawals.
+According to the Florida Senate, reciprocal insurance exchanges, a form of risk-sharing cooperative where policyholders insure one another, have gained attention as a potential alternative in high-risk states like Florida.
+These entities are governed by an attorney-in-fact and often operate with lower administrative costs than traditional insurers, making them attractive during times of market instability.
+Florida statutes recognize reciprocal insurers under Chapter 629, which allows them to transact business in the state, offering a structural option for communities seeking self-reliant insurance models in the face of escalating premiums and insurer withdrawals.

 Since 2020, more than 30 property insurers have exited or ceased issuing new policies in Florida, increasing pressure on Citizens Property Insurance Corporation (Citizens), the state’s "insurer of last resort."
 As of mid-2024, Citizens held over 1.2 million policies—far exceeding typical private-carrier levels—indicating significant market stress.
 In this context, reciprocal insurance exchanges have gained appeal due to their lower administrative overhead and ability to tailor coverage to high-risk communities.